nghin/vacsf.org.dev/_posts/meditations/2016-01-19-Mortify-the-Deeds-of-the-Flesh.md

 ---
 layout: page-fullwidth
-subheadline: "How do you put to death the deeds of the body?"
+subheadline: "The correct view of the deeds of the body"
 title: "Mortify the Deeds of the Flesh&mdash;<cite>Romans 8:13</cite>"
 meta_teaser: "Vietnamese Alliance Church San Francisco flesh mortification mortify deeds"
 teaser: "At first glance, almost without being taught by anyone, most come to the conclusion that to put to death the deeds of the body means to literally pin down and conquer all weaknesses of the flesh.
 But does the context surrounding this verse warrant such interpretation?"